Cognigy/Documentation/docs/live-agent/glossary.md

 :  A tool for assisting the Agents while talking to the customers.
 It consists of a dedicated Flow to provide information to the Agent.
 Therefore, it needs to be configured as a separate Flow in Cognigy.AI.
 For more information, read the [AI Copilot Bot](assistants/ai-copilot-bot.md) documentation.

+_**AI Copilot Whisper**_
+:  This tool displays AI-powered suggested replies and next action suggestions directly in the chat box.
+When a user sends a message, a suggested reply will appear in a centered frame inside the chat.
+The Agent can ignore it, or click on the reply arrow icon to send.
+For more information, read the [AI Copilot Whisper](./assistants/ai-copilot-whisper.md) documentation.

 _**API Access Token**_
 :  A data structure that contains authentication and authorization information to use an application.
 It can be used if you are building an API-based integration and its actions are limited by the user role.
 For more information, read the [Profile Settings](profile-settings.md) documentation.